01100001/01100001.github.io/_posts/2015-12-09-docker-setup.md

 title: "Use Docker Containers For Portability: Basic Setup"
 date: 2015-12-09T18:52:10+00:00
 updated: 2016-02-20T19:19:04+00:00
+order: 2
 ---

 [Once I read this](https://www.reddit.com/r/DataHoarder/comments/3ve1oz/torrent_client_that_can_handle_lots_of_torrents/cxndyzx), I was hooked:

 > I seed 85,000 torrents using Docker with 20 Transmission instances.
 I just moved to a bigger server and Docker is great because I just imported my containers so no torrent rechecking :)

 If you've ever moved your torrents between seedboxes or servers (self-hosted), you'd know how painfully long the process can be.
-So, here's my notes on setting up docker to host your application(s).
+So, here's my notes on setting up docker to host my application(s).

-**Pre-requisite:** Ubuntu Server 14.04 LTS 64-bit installed.
+**Pre-requisite:** Host system running Ubuntu Server 14.04 LTS 64-bit.

 ### Install Docker